BlackSnufkin/PT-ToolKit/README.md

 ---

-> **Note: Before activating any of the tools or scripts them during a Penetration-Testing or Red Team engagement, try them first in a controlled virtual environment**
+> **Note: Before activating any of the tools or scripts in production environment try them first in a controlled virtual environment**

 ---
 ## TODO